This Is Us

 The manner in which Ms. Jones Project Manages the heck out of SDCo can best be described as a velvet hammer—with persistent grace and pleasant professionalism.
 Courtney speaks perfect French, and her barely audible radio sing-alongs let us know that everything is all right.
 Courtney owns a long and celebrated history as an organizational maven in the design and agency universes.
 As Project Manager supreme, Courtney not only keeps SDCo HQ on task, but she enhances and streamlines the task.
 We are stronger, faster and smarter thanks to the C. Jones mojo. *Translation: “It sounds better in French”

-- In addition to sharing her get-it-right attitude with us, Courtney also brings coffee creamer and her dog Tommy.
+- In addition to sharing her get-it-right attitude with us, Courtney also brings coffee creamer and sometimes doughnuts.

 - Will happily sit in the exit row of an airplane and safely egress all passengers.